sharovatov/teamlead/estimations_en2.md

 So in this scenario manager doesn’t get any estimations — manager first need to explain why the company needs the feature, i.e. why the manager is going to spend development team time and effort.

-If our manager does provide economical rationalisation (i.e. product estimation) for the feature, next step is to check how accurate their estimations were.
+If our manager does provide economical rationalisation (i.e. product value estimation) for the feature, next step is to check how accurate their estimations were.

-If manager’s estimation accuracy is low, there’s no need to do development estimation, it is a ‘leap of faith’ anyway.
+If manager’s previous estimation accuracy is low, there’s no need to do development estimation, it is a ‘leap of faith’ anyway.

 Here’s an illustration: